 Hooker led his team to a victory over Alabama in Week 7, but the Heisman Trophy landscape continues to favor Stroud (+100, FanDuel Sportsbook), who has produced gaudier statistics.

-USC football is ranked No. 6 in the Associated Press Top 25 and knows a thing or two about producing top-of-the-line quarterbacks.
+USC football is ranked No. 12 in the Associated Press Top 25 and knows a thing or two about producing top-of-the-line quarterbacks.
 Williams, a true sophomore, is on his way to adding his name to the list of college football greats.
 He put up stellar numbers against Utah, but the defense couldn’t do its part in the 43-42 defeat.

-Caleb Williams Heisman Trophy Odds After Week 2 Win vs. Stanford
+Caleb Williams Heisman Trophy Odds After Week 7 Loss vs. Utah

 Caleb Williams Is in the Right Place for QB Success

 The Trojans will travel as far as Williams leads them.
-He opened with longer odds than Ohio State’s CJ Stroud and Alabama’s Bryce Young, and those three will likely jockey for position all season.
-As long as each team is undefeated, the odds will primarily be dictated by their box scores.
+He opened with longer odds than Ohio State’s CJ Stroud and Alabama’s Bryce Young.
+But now he trails Stroud and Tennessee’s Hendon Hooker.

 Riley earned the reputation as a “quarterback whisperer” thanks to his work with Baker Mayfield and Kyler Murray, each No. 1 overall selections in the NFL Draft, and Jalen Hurts, the starting quarterback for the Philadelphia Eagles.